agamagtdM10102148/commercialization-public/manufacture/desktop/capture-and-apply-windows-using-a-single-wim.md

 WIM files only capture a single partition.
 You can usually capture just the Windows partition, and then use files from that image to set up the rest of the partitions on the drive.
 If you've created a custom partition configuration, see [Capture and Apply Windows, System, and Recovery Partitions](capture-and-apply-windows-system-and-recovery-partitions.md).

 ![Diagram showing a new computer with an empty hard drive, plus a single .wim image file, expands to become multiple configured partitions](images/dep-adk-partitions-uefi-overview-capture-windows.jpg)

-Note, you can also use the Full Flash Update (FFU) file format to capture and apply the entire drive.
-To learn more, see [Deploy Windows using Full Flash Update (FFU)](deploy-windows-using-full-flash-update--ffu.md).

 ## Capture the image**